Wildheart (album)

-Wildheart is the third studio album by American R&B singer and songwriter Miguel.
+Wildheart is the third studio album by American R&B singer Miguel.
 It was released on June 29, 2015, by Black Ice Records, ByStorm Entertainment, and RCA Records.

 The album was produced by Miguel with Benny Cassette, Cashmere Cat, Benny Blanco, and Salaam Remi, among others.
 Certain songs found him collaborating with fellow singer Lenny Kravitz and rapper Kurupt.
 The music departed further from Miguel's R&B roots with rock styles such as psychedelic and new wave, as well as lyrical themes that explore morality, normalcy, and sexuality.

 Wildheart charted at number two on the Billboard 200 while selling 40,000 copies in its first week.
 It was a widespread critical success and earned Miguel two Grammy Award nominations, including one in the category of Best Urban Contemporary Album.

 Background

 In an interview with MTV, RCA Records executive Mark Pitts discussed Miguel's recording of Wildheart.
 "He's more confident, and it's going to show in the music, his look and in the videos", Pitts said.
 "Miguel is ready to push the button.
 His first album was about trials and tribulations.
 The second was OK, we’re here; I wasn't bugging.
 And now it's here we go.
 He wants people to understand who he is.
 He's tired of people asking who are you, what's that, 'do you like girls?'
 He tells me, 'I want everyone to know I am wild, funny, edgy and love women.
 I need this album to connect'.